Abhiyoga/Gigih-repo/react-spotify/README.md

 ## Description

-A Clone Web-app that consumes data from the spotify API to get the user's playlist and implementing the search function just like the official app.
+A Clone Web-app that fetch data from the spotify API to get the user's playlist and implementing the search function just like the official app.

 ## Installation